jordane101/KATI/README.md

 After downloading the files, you will need to create a .env file called 'keys.env' as well as have a Kraken API key and a Technical Analysis key.
 These are referenced in krakenLibrary as 'API_KEY_KRAKEN', 'API_SEC_KRAKEN', and 'API_KEY_ANALYSIS' in the keys.env file.

-Also, I recommend using a virtual environment to install modules required for this application.
+Also, I recommend using a virtual environment to install the modules required for this application.
 They can all be installed using pip

 Required installed modules:
 krakenex
 dotenv

-Future Plans (in order of importance): make it work?? automatic creation of python virtual environment library documentation (sorry it's a mess at the moment) multiple coins for analysis/trading deeper analysis using sentiment in the Technical Analysis API
+Future Plans (in order of importance): automatic installation of python virtual environment library documentation (sorry it's a mess at the moment) multiple coins for analysis/trading deeper analysis using sentiment in the Technical Analysis API